muratk3n/thirdwave/en/README.md

 ---

-While in US back in the day when I noticed fitness degrad, I researched little and came upon Montignac, the French diatician.
-His method worked brilliantly; he talked abt same issues that are mainstream now.
-I had a few coworkers lose weight through the method too..
+While in US back in the day when I noticed odd MBI, I researched little and came upon Montignac, the French diatician.
+His method worked brilliantly; he wrote abt same issues that are mainstream now.
+I had a few coworkers lose weight through this method too..

 ---